 How to Get an Indonesian IP Address

 One way to change your IP address is to use a proxy.
-It’s easy to do, but proxies can be unreliable, so we don’t recommend it.
+It’s easy to do — our best free proxy guide explains the process — but proxies can be unreliable, so we don’t recommend it.
 Plus, you’re a sitting duck with no security and your IP wide open for anyone to look at.
 Have a look at our VPN vs. proxy vs. Tor comparison for more details.

 We recommend using a virtual private network.
 Not only will you be able to change your IP address, but you’ll also benefit from the other features that come with them.
 VPNs have great security to keep you safe from online dangers and most have a no-logging policy, so there’s no record of what you do online.
 They also protect your true IP address.